The Hamiltonian formulation of General Relativity: myths and reality: Introduction

-The conclusion about the results of \cite{Saha} and \cite{Samanta} should be that the ADM decomposition is inessential and incorrect because it does not lead to diffeomorphism invariance.
+Comparison of \cite{Saha} and \cite{Samanta} allows us to conclude that ADM decomposition is not only inessential but incorrect because the EH Lagrangian leads directly to diffeomorphism invariance without the need of any field-dependent and non-covariant redefinition of gauge parameters; and a correct Hamiltonian formulation should give the same result.
 This discrepancy between these two recent results vindicates Hawking's old statement \cite{Hawking} \textquotedblleft the split into three spatial dimensions and one time dimension seems to be contrary to the whole spirit of relativity\textquotedblright,\ the more recent statements of Pons \cite{Pons}: \textquotedblleft Being non-intrinsic, the 3+1 decomposition is somewhat at odds with a generally covariant formalism, and difficulties arise for this reason\textquotedblright,\ and Rovelli \cite{Rovelli}: \textquotedblleft The very foundation of general covariant physics is the idea that the notion of a simultaneity surface all over the universe is devoid of physical meaning\textquotedblright.

 There is another statement in \cite{Samanta} that can also be found in many places \textquotedblleft it is well known that this decomposition plays a central role in \textit{all Hamiltonian formulations} of general relativity\textquotedblright.
 This sentence combined with Hawking's \textquotedblleft spiritual\textquotedblright\ statement forces one to conclude that the Hamiltonian formulation by itself contradicts the spirit of GR.
 This resonates with Pullin's conclusion \cite{Pulin} that \textquotedblleft Unfortunately, the canonical treatment breaks the symmetry between space and time in general relativity and the resulting algebra of constraints is not the algebra of \textit{four diffeomorphism} \textquotedblright.
 We will show in this paper that the canonical formalism is in fact consistent with the diffeomorphism (\ref{eqn00}) when the Dirac constraint formalism is applied consistently and that the discrepancies between the ADM formalism and (\ref{eqn00}) can be explained.